patroni/patroni/docs/ENVIRONMENT.rst

 -  **PATRONI\_CONSUL\_CACERT**: (optional) The ca certificate.
 If pressent it will enable validation.
 -  **PATRONI\_CONSUL\_CERT**: (optional) File with the client certificate
 -  **PATRONI\_CONSUL\_KEY**: (optional) File with the client key.
 Can be empty if the key is part of certificate.
+-  **PATRONI\_CONSUL\_CHECKS**: (optional) list of Consul health checks used for session.
+If not specified Consul will use "serfHealth" in additional to TTL based created by Patroni.

 Etcd
 ----